Anuj-Gupta4/login-page/README.md

 # login-page

-This repository contains a rsponsive login page along with their css and javascript counterparts and a background image.
+This repository contains a responsive login page along with their css and javascript counterparts and a background image.